 The presence of one (1) or more representatives of the testing laboratory when the specimen is taken.

-The testing laboratory shall provide each student present for the collection process a receptacle for the collection of urine.
+The testing laboratory shall provide each student present for the collection process a receptacle for the collection of urine/saliva.

-Immediately prior to entering the private bathroom facility utilized for the collection process, the student shall be required to leave all personal belongings (including jackets, purses, book bags, pocket contents, etc.) in the custody of the school representatives present for student identification.
+For urine testing prior to entering the private bathroom facility utilized for the collection process, the student shall be required to leave all personal belongings (including jackets, purses, book bags, pocket contents, etc.) in the custody of the school representatives present for student identification.

 All scientific analyses of the collected specimen shall be conducted by the professional testing laboratory.
 The laboratory contracted to provide the drug testing shall comply with federal Department of Transportation standards.
 The specific procedures utilized by the laboratory will be contained in the policy and procedures manual of the laboratory and/or in the contract between the School District and the laboratory.
 (Copies will be made available for students and staff.)
 The laboratory will follow federal Department of Transportation procedures for preparation for testing, chain of custody, security, privacy, integrity, and identity of specimen, and any necessary transportation to a laboratory.
 See 49 C.F.R.
 Part 40, 40.23 and 40.25.

-A portion of each urine specimen, testing for positive substances, given by each student participant and/or driver shall be preserved by the testing laboratory for at least six (6) months.

-Written confirmation of all test results shall be forwarded by the testing laboratory to the Drug Coordinator, who shall provide the results (negative and/or positive) to the principal.
+Confirmation of all test results shall be forwarded by the testing laboratory to the Drug Coordinator, who shall provide the results (negative and/or positive) to the principal.
 In case of a positive result, the principal will report the results to the sponsor, athletic director, staff member, etc., and the parent/guardian of the student tested, if the student is under the age of 18.

 In the event that a student participant’s or driver’s urine specimen produces a positive result, the principal, athletic director, and the sponsor shall meet with the student participant or driver, and the student’s parent/guardian, if the student is under the age of 18, to disclose and discuss the test results and the consequences set forth by policy.